ayushsundar/ayushsundar/README.md

 I’m a CS and Math student at the University of Maryland, and I love using data to model complex systems.
 Whether it's markets, sports, or games, I'm drawn to environments where decisions matter.

-Right now, I’m building:
+Right now, I’m working on:

 - ♟️ Predicting Magnus Carlsen’s next move using real-time probabilities, combining Stockfish analysis with style-based clustering
-- 🤖 A simulation project exploring how market-making bots behave under different levels of information access in prediction markets
 - 🧠 A stock direction predictor using LSTMs and Fourier transforms

+I recently built:
+🤖 A market-making simulator that explores how bots behave under different levels of information access in prediction markets

 I’ve had the chance to work at places like **Scale AI** and **Rithmm**, where I built machine learning models for sports prediction and misinformation detection.
 I'm currently interning at **Capital One** as a **Gen AI SWE Intern**.
 Those experiences have shaped the way I think about uncertainty, pattern recognition, and edge.